WabashOS/riscv-isa-sim/pfa_spec.md

 1. Eviction:
     1. The OS identifies pages that should be stored remotely.
     1. It evicts them explicitly by writing to the evict queue.
-    1. The OS marks the remote bit in the relevant PTE
+    1. The OS stores a page identifier in the PTE and marks it as remote.
 1. Provide Free Frames:
     1. The OS identifies one or more physical frames that can be used to house newly fetched pages.